ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ```

 A couple of examples should make this clear.
 (The two examples draw different
-things, so experiment with them).
+things, so experiment with them.)
 Note the first example uses `open` to open the Graphics
 module, then calls `open_graph`, and the second one uses `Graphics.open_graph`
 directly.